SketchyBach/Wazuh-Lab/README.md

-# 🧪 Wazuh SIEM Home Lab - Rick & Morty Edition
+  Wazuh SIEM Home Lab

-> *"Sometimes science is more art than science, Morty."* – Rick Sanchez
+ "Sometimes science is more art than science, Morty." – Rick Sanchez

-## 👨‍💻 Overview
+ Overview

-This project is a home-based **SIEM lab** using **Wazuh**, designed to simulate real-world attacks and improve detection skills for SOC and blue team operations.
+This project is a home-based SIEM lab using Wazuh, designed to simulate real-world attacks and improve detection skills for SOC and blue team operations.

 Systems Monitored:
-- 🖥️ Windows 10
+-  Windows 10
-- 💻 Kali Linux
+-  Kali Linux
-- 🍎 macOS
+-  macOS
-- 🏢 Active Directory (Domain Controller)
+-  Active Directory (Domain Controller)

-## 🔍 Simulated Attack Scenarios
+ 🔍 Simulated Attack Scenarios

 | Technique           | Description                                |
 |---------------------|--------------------------------------------|